boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pyramid-chart.md

 **Trim**

-This option allows you to trim the legend items if its legend exceeds the 'Text Width' value.
+This option allows you to trim the legend items if the legend exceeds the `Text Width` value.

 ![Legend Overflow Trim Option in chart](/static/assets/visualizing-data/visualization-widgets/images/pyramid-chart/legend-text-overflow-trim-option.png)